Distinguished Professor and Chancellor Emeritus

 Within a year of taking office, he accepted the Governor’s challenge for UT to become a Top 25 public-research university in the United States.
 This aggressive initiative sparked exciting momentum around improving undergraduate education, graduate education, research, campus infrastructure, and securing additional financial resources which included approval by the Board of Trustees of differential tuition for 4 colleges and the 15-4 tuition model.
 In 2012 the campus launched a private fund-raising campaign, Join the Journey, with a goal to raise $1.1 billion by 2020.

-Several new academic, research and student service buildings have been built or significantly renovated and an unprecedented $1 billion in campus construction was completed or were underway.
-A new student union, classroom, laboratory and research facilities were under construction, and 4 new residence halls were opened with more on the way.
+Several new academic, research and student service buildings have been built or significantly renovated and an unprecedented $1 billion in campus construction was completed.
+A new student union, classroom, laboratory and research facilities were constructed, and 4 new residence halls were opened with more on the way.

 Numerous changes in the university’s delivery of core services including advising, tutoring, mentoring, admissions, and other support to help students graduate on time and achieve their academic goals.
 These changes have dramatically improved enrollment, retention and graduation rates and brought UT's metrics closer to aspirant peers.

 The increased commitment to faculty and staff salaries aided recruitment and retention of world-class faculty and staff.
 Cheek also has led an effort to enhance relationships with existing partners, such as Oak Ridge National Laboratory and Eastman Chemical, and to create new relationships.
 These partnerships broaden research and provide opportunities for collaboration with faculty and students.

-A first-generation college student, Cheek set in motion several initiatives to increased diversity and student access to the university.
+A first-generation college student, Cheek set in motion several initiatives to increase diversity and student access to the university.
 A vice chancellor for diversity and engagement was created.
 The university’s work on improving access led to Cheek’s participation in two White House Summits on increasing college opportunity for low-income students.